linkwarden/linkwarden/README.md

 2. Edit [/src/config.js](src/config.js) accordingly.

-3. Head to the main folder using terminal and run: `(cd api && npm install) && npm install --legacy-peer-deps` for the dependancies.
+3. Head to the main folder using terminal and run: `(cd api && npm install) && npm install --legacy-peer-deps` for the dependencies.

 4. Run `npm start` to start the application.